FastAPI 102: Async vs Sync, What Actually Happens

 run_in_executor: escaping blocking code

-Sometimes you have a sync library you can't replace — a legacy SDK, a C extension, a third-party client with no async version. run_in_executor lets you call it from an async def route without blocking the event loop.
+Sometimes you have a sync library you can't replace.
+A legacy SDK, a C extension, a vendor client with no async version. run_in_executor lets you call it from an async def route without freezing the event loop.

 import asyncio